 If you still have active flies, you can either purchase or make traps to capture them.
 To make your own, take a to-go box, puncture holes in the top and place either a piece of fruit or honey water inside.
 You can also fill an old rocks glass with apple cider vinegar and a few drops of dish soap and cover it with saran wrap poked with holes.

 If you’d like to purchase traps to do the job for you, there are hundreds of kinds to choose from.
 Most traps require no maintenance and last for up to a month.

 Not only are fruit flies a pest, they’re bad for business.
-Removing adult flies will help to reduce your infestation, but eliminating the breeding areas is crucial for proper management.
+Removing adult flies will help to reduce your infestation but eliminating the breeding areas is crucial for proper bar managing.
 Remember, all stages of fruit fly infestations depend on organic debris.
 Take these steps to prevent and eliminate fruit flies in your bar to ensure your customers are safe and satisfied and your establishment maintains a good reputation.